blinchie/blinchie/README.md

 ## PLEASE whisper !! i dunot see your messages.....offtab
-! dnc guys this is not cool ! stu(dying) a lot :( eng/ru
+! dnc guys this is not cool ! stu(dying) a lot to become a space technology engineer:( eng/ru being physmath 💀 recommending physmath !
 INLOVE with alien franchise and married with dead space

 kinn list :: isaac clark , amanda ripley .